wmcbrine/hmevlc/README.txt

 different streams if they both require VLC.

 Changes:

+2.6 -- Make sure VLC is shut down even when the HME/VLC session ends
+       abnormally.
+Suggested by TCF user "texaslabrat".

+       Use AC3 instead of MPEG audio -- should allow for more channels and higher quality.

+       Added support for setting audio bitrate via config.ini; default is 384.

+       Rounded end for the highlight bar; shaded background area now stays in place, as in TiVo's own menus; delay when sliding the menu in is more reliable.

 2.5 -- Server port and video bitrate can be set in config.ini; the vlc
        path is taken from the [hmevlc] section instead of [DEFAULT].